-In early 2012, I was informed by Wells Fargo of a new "fee" for some of their account holders.
-As a Wells Fargo account holder of over 20 years, I was not happy about this fee so I began the dreaded search of finding a new bank.
-I searched everywhere -- big banks, small banks, credit unions, online banks -- and finally came across Everbank.
-I used their chat feature on their website and spoke with Dennis.
-Dennis was very helpful and friendly, explaining all the great features of Everbank.
-The sign up process is a bit different than most banks, as I was required to mail the paperwork in along with a check.
-Dennis was kind enough to give me a prepaid label to overnight this with Fedex.
+In early 2012, i was informed by wells fargo of a new "fee" for some of their account holders.
+As a wells fargo account holder of over 20 years, i was not happy about this fee so i began the dreaded search of finding a new bank.
+I searched everywhere -- big banks, small banks, credit unions, online banks -- and finally came across everbank.
+I used their chat feature on their website and spoke with dennis.